Choosing between Demandbase and Metadata for your B2B marketing often comes down to these five questions:

 The intent data is genuinely differentiated: over 2 trillion signals per month sourced from the bidstream via its own DSP, covering 810,000+ keywords in 133 languages.
 Because Demandbase owns its DSP, it sources intent data directly rather than reselling from third parties.

-Metadata doesn't position itself as a data company.
+Metadata does not position itself as a data company.
 Its MetaMatch audience engine matches personal and business identities across 1.5 billion matched emails sourced from over 12 data partners.
-This works for ad targeting, but it's not a contact database you can prospect from.
+This works for ad targeting, but it is not a contact database you can prospect from.

 Source: Metadata MetaMatch